 Among the various Cybis porcelain ‘genres’ (generalized categories) there is a small group called the Classical Impressions.
 All except two were limited editions, and most were introduced during the 1980s.

 Leda and the Swan is 9” high and 13” wide on its base and was a declared limited edition of 500 white bisque sculptures at $1450 in 1986.
 It is one of the first three pieces in that “collection.”
 By 1988 Cybis had altered the editions to 500 in white bisque for $1750, plus a new edition of 200 color versions for $2250.
-Both editions were closed (probably not completed) between spring 1996 and spring 1999.
+Leda disappears entirely, sometime in 1996.
 I have never seen a photo of the “color” Leda but would very much like to; perhaps only a very few were made.

 Icarus is a much larger sculpture: 19” high overall, 15” deep and 18” wide.
 Also a declared limited edition of 500, it’s possible that the edition size was reduced before closing.
 His original 1986 issue price was $1800 but by 1988 it had risen to $1950.
 Between 1989 and 1992 an additional color edition was added to this as well.
 Their 1993 price list shows a single edition of 500, divided in an unknown way between white sculptures at $2600 and color ones for $3500.
-Both versions were closed between Fall 1996 and Spring 1999.
-(I would love to see a color version of this too, if any were actually made.)
+Like Leda, Icarus was either completed or closed sometime in 1996.
+I would love to see a color version of this too, if any were actually made.
 An interesting side note about this sculpture is that it was designed by a young man who had previously worked for Industrial Light & Magic’s model shop creating some of the models used in the original 1970s Star Wars movies!

 There were three martial-arts sculptures within this Classical Impressions series.

-If anyone has a photo of the color version of Leda, Icarus, or the first two Tang figures please let me know (there is a contact form link below) because I’d love to add it here.
+If anyone has a photo of the color version of Leda, Icarus, or of the Tang Student or Nobleman, please let me know (there is a contact form link below) because I’d love to add a photo here.